 Fact: Over 90% of blocked sewage pipes in the UK are caused by the not-so-humble baby wipe!
 Not only are these little beasties blocking our drains, but most wet wipes contain non-biodegradable plastic.
 Not cool.
 Let’s rid the world of the toppling towers of discarded wipes and instead use washable wipes, bamboo wipes, organic cotton balls or plastic-free, bio-degradable wipes.
 The same goes for those make-up removing wipes, ladies!
 We love our snazzy cotton knitted face cloths by Wearth London (and all of its deliveries are carbon neutral too for extra green brownie points!).

 4. Say no to plastic straws and single-use cutlery

 In this day and age there’s just no need to whack a pointless piece of Earth-damaging plastic into your drink.
 Whether you go for bamboo, compostable paper or stainless steel options, there are tons of excellent alternatives to nasty plastic straws.
 Same goes for single-use cutlery: pop an eco-friendly set in your bag for when plastic is offered to you.
-Have a look at this bamboo cutlery set by one of our fave eco suppliers, Jungle Culture, which is handmade in Southern Vietnam alongside its lovely coconut bowls.
+Have a look at this dark wood reusable eco cutlery set by one of our fave eco suppliers, Jungle Culture, which is handmade in Southern Vietnam alongside its lovely coconut bowls.
 Each plastic-free cutlery set is crafted using scraps from a local furniture maker and housed in an organic cotton bag, hand sewn by seamstresses in historic Hoi An, Vietnam.
 The result?
 A sustainable option with a rather cool backstory too!